CoNarrative/framework-x/site/src/content/overview.md

 ## Writing your own `fx`

-Users can define their own `fx` by mapping an fx name to a function with `regFx`.
+Applications can define their own `fx` by mapping an fx name to a function with `regFx`.

 Example: